 Frank Schimmelfennig is a Professor of European Politics at the ETH Zürich and member of the Center for Comparative and International Studies.
 He is especially interested in theory of European integration focusing on differentiated integration, democratization as well as EU enlargement.
 Website

-Kai-Uwe Schnapp is Professor at the Faculty of Economics and Social Sciences at the University of Hamburg.
+Kai-Uwe Schnapp is Professor of Political Sciences and Chair of Quantitative Political Methodology at the Faculty of Economics and Social Sciences at the University of Hamburg.
 He was a research assistant at the WZB Berlin Social Science Center and the Martin-Luther University Halle-Wittenberg.
 He focuses on social science research methods and belongs to the editorial board of the ´Politische Vierteljahresschrift´.
 Website

 Claes de Vreese

-Claes de Vreese is a Professor as well as Chair of Political Communication at the University of Amsterdam.
+Claes de Vreese is a Professor of Political Communication, as well as Chair of Political Communication at the University of Amsterdam.
 He is the founding Director of the Center for Politics and Communications.
 His research focuses on comparative journalism, European integration and public opinion.
 Website

-Stefanie Walter is a full Professor at the Department of Political Science at the University of Zürich.
+Stefanie Walter is a full Professor of International Relations and Political Economy at the Department of Political Science at the University of Zürich.
 She taught and researched at Harvard University and the University of Heidelberg.
 She is particularly interested in political economy, international relations, financial crises and globalization.
 Website

 Tel: +49 5241-810